eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/CONTRIBUTING.md

 # Contributing to The European Digital Identity Wallet Architecture and Reference Framework

-We welcome contributions to [The European Digital Identity Wallet Architecture and Reference Framework](README.md) Whether it's fixing a bug, proposing a new feature, or improving documentation, we appreciate any and all contributions that can help make [Project Name] better.
+We welcome contributions to [The European Digital Identity Wallet Architecture and Reference Framework](README.md) (ARF) Whether it's fixing a bug, proposing a new feature, or improving documentation, we appreciate any and all contributions that can help make the ARF better.

 ## How to contribute